jamilsinno/react-task-tracker/README.md

 ## Available Scripts
 Editor notes:
-Potential improvements for the future: fix routing from v5 to v6
+Potential improvements for the future: fix routing from v5 to v6 - Solved July 10, 2022.
+Error was forgot to change href to to

 ## Available Scripts